Ledbury Estate

 The Ledbury Estate is a large estate of social housing, in Peckham in the London Borough of Southwark.
 The estate is just south of the Old Kent Road, part of the A2 4 km from both Tower Bridge and the Elephant & Castle it is adjacent to land used by George Livesey for the South London Gasworks.

-It was found, while making fire safety checks in 2017 in the wake of the Grenfell Tower fire, that the blocks had not been strengthened, as required after Ronan Point collapse in 1968.
+It was found, while making fire safety checks in 2017 in the wake of the Grenfell Tower fire, that the blocks had not been strengthened, as required after the Ronan Point collapse in 1968.

 History

-The estate comprises houses and maisonettes on Hoyland Close, Commercial Way, Bird in the Bush Road, Naylor Road, Windspoint Drive, Ethward Road and Pencraig Way.
+The estate comprises houses and maisonettes on Hoyland Close, Commercial Way, Bird in the Bush Road, Naylor Road, Windspoint Drive, Ethnard Road and Pencraig Way.
 There are four thirteen-storey H-shaped tower blocks: Bromyard House, Sarnesfield House, Peterchurch House and Skenfrith House.

 The Ledbury blocks were constructed between 1968 and 1970 using a method called large panel system, in which giant concrete sections were bolted together on site.
 There was no supporting frame.
 Many companies produced these building systems, including Tracoba, Camus and Sectra in France, and Jespersen, Skarne and Larsen-Nielsen in Scandinavia.
 British construction firms such as John Laing and Taylor Woodrow-Anglian used these systems, working for local housing authorities to quickly produce the new homes that were a political necessity in the 1960s.

 It was this technique was used at Ronan Point which partly collapsed in 1968 following a gas explosion.

 The blocks were constructed for Greater London Council using the Larsen-Nielsen method.
 They are 13 storeys high and contain 56 flats, all except those on the top floor accessible by a lift and stairs, the top floor only by stairs.
 One lift serves the even numbered floors, and a second lift serves floor 12 and the odd numbered floors.
-They are the form of an H, there are two flats on the each of the long (28m) walls connected by a narrow central service area where one finds the lifts and stairs and a disused drying room.
+They are the form of an H, there are two flats on each of the long (28m) walls connected by a narrow central service area where one finds the lifts and stairs and a disused drying room.
 The exterior concrete panels are faced with Norfolk flint.
 The design is in the Scandinavian point block genre, as found on the Alton Estate rather than following a pure Le Corbusier brutalist (concrete brut) genre.

 In front of the flats is a piazza, which forms the roof to a block of subterranean garages which in 2016 were unused.

 There are other low rise buildings on the estate constructed by the Larsen-Nielsen method.